luigiselmi/kafka-clients/README.md

 The option --network tells docker to add this container to the same network where Kafka is available so that the host name used in producer.props and consumer.props files in the bootstrap.servers=kafka:9092 can be resolved.
 The environment variable ZOOKEEPER_SERVERS tells the container the name of the Zookeeper server that will be used by a Kafka script to figure out whether the topic, whose name is provided with the TOPIC environment variable, has been created and is available.
 The KAFKA_CLIENT_TYPE environment variable is used to execute one of the two client types, i.e. producer or consumer.
+The consumer writes the data pulled from the topic to a log file that can be read from within the container.
+In order to log into the consumer container execute the command

+    $ docker exec -it fcd-consumer bash

+and then execute the command

+    # tail -f client.log

 ### Producer container
 Test the producer container for the FCD data using the command